yosemitebandit/vebsite/content/notes/headphones-case.md

 ![headphones model](/img/headphones-model.png)

-The headband didn't "close" in to a proper circle when I mirrored everything -- you can see the little imperfection on the far right.
+The headband didn't "close" into a proper semicircle when I mirrored everything -- you can see the little imperfection on the far right.